MoneyFi-fund/moneyFi-smart-contract-integration/README.md

 3. The backend processes the withdrawal request.
 4. The user can check the status using `get_withdrawal_state`.
    * If `is_successful` is `true`, the withdrawal process is complete.
-5. The user calls `withdraw_from_request` to withdraw the entire available amount.
+5. The user calls `withdraw_requested_amount` to withdraw the entire available amount.

 ## Integration Notes